Stećak: Etymology

-The word itself is a contracted form of the older word *stojećak, which is derived from the South Slavic verb stajati (engl. stand).
-It literally means the "tall, standing thing".
-In Herzegovina they are also called as mašeti / mašete (Italian massetto meaning "big rock", or Turkish meşhet/mešhed meaning "tombstone of a fallen hero" (Note: Turkish word meşhed means a monument erected to Islamic dead martyr şehid.
-The issue with the derivation is that stećci are attributed to, for Islam, infidel Christians and Bogomils, term mašet can also be derived from Turkish maşatlik meaning "non-Muslim cemetery", term mašet is of male while mašeta is of female gender, which is specific for Muslims.)), in Central and Western Bosnia as mramori / mramorje / mramorovi (marble), while in Serbia and Montenegro as usađenik (implantation).
-On the stećci inscriptions they are called as bilig (mark), kamen bilig (stone mark), kâm / kami / kamen (stone), hram (shrine), zlamen (sign), kuća (house), raka (pit), greb/grob (grave).
-In the 1495 lectionary they are recorded as kamy (stone).
+The word itself is a contracted form of the older word *stojećak, which is derived from the South Slavic verb stajati 'stand'.
+It literally means 'tall, standing thing'.
+In Herzegovina they are also called mašeti or mašete (from Italian massetto 'big rock', or Turkish meşhet or mešhed 'tombstone of a fallen hero' (Note: Turkish word meşhed means a monument erected to Islamic dead martyr şehid.
+The issue with the derivation is that stećci are attributed to, for Islam, infidel Christians and Bogomils, term mašet can also be derived from Turkish maşatlik meaning "non-Muslim cemetery", term mašet is of male while mašeta is of female gender, which is specific for Muslims.)), in central and western Bosnia mramori, mramorje, or mramorovi 'marble', and in Serbia and Montenegro usađenik 'implantation'.
+On the stećci inscriptions they are called bilig 'mark', kamen bilig 'stone mark', kâm, kami, or kamen 'stone', hram 'shrine', zlamen 'sign', kuća 'house', raka 'pit', and greb or grob 'grave'.
+In the 1495 lectionary they are recorded as kamy 'stone'.

-Although the name stećak is meant to represent high monolithic standing stones (i.e. sanduk and sljemenjak form), in the 20th century the word stećak was accepted in science as a general term, including for plate tombstones (i.e. ploče).
-The original reference to the word stećak itself is uncertain and seems to be a modern invention as it can only be traced from the note by Ivan Kukuljević Sakcinski from 1851, dictionary by Vuk Karadžić from 1852 (in the first edition from 1812 the term did not exist), although he contradicted himself as the commoners from Zagvozd called them starovirsko ("of the old faith"), dictionary by Bogoslav Šulek from 1860 and so on, while academic dictionaries mention it only from 1956/58.
+Although the name stećak is meant to represent high monolithic standing stones (i.e., the sanduk and sljemenjak form), in the 20th century the word stećak was accepted as a general term, including for plate tombstones (i.e., ploče).
+The original reference to the word stećak itself is uncertain and seems to be a modern invention as it can only be traced from the note by Ivan Kukuljević Sakcinski from 1851, the dictionary by Vuk Karadžić from 1852 (in the first edition from 1812 the term did not exist), although he contradicted himself because the common people from Zagvozd called them starovirsko 'of the old faith', the dictionary by Bogoslav Šulek from 1860, and so on, whereas academy dictionaries mention it only from 1956/58.
 It is believed that the term was usually used in East Herzegovina and in the area of Stari Vlah in Serbia.
-Until the very early 20th century there was wandering in terminology, and some scholars proposed general terms like nadgrobni biljezi (gravestone markers) and mramorje (marble) to be more appropriate.
+Until the very early 20th century there was wandering in terminology, and some scholars proposed general terms such as nadgrobni biljezi 'gravestone markers' and mramorje 'marble' as more appropriate.

-The term stećak is uncommon in regional dialects and without etiological value, and semantically incorrect and contradicting as it derives from the verb "to stand", while the chest-type to which it refers predominantly is laid down, while another sub-type of pillars and crosses is the one predominantly upright; this upright or standing sub-type does not amount to even 5% of the overall number of stećci; in the original stećci inscriptions they are most often called as kami (meaning "stone" regardless of the form), thus some scholars proposed the term kamik (pl. kamici) for all forms of headstones, while stećak would mean only the upright sub-type.
-The term kamik is more close to the original meaning and sometimes used instead of stećak in professional literature.
+The term stećak is uncommon in regional dialects and without etiological value, and semantically incorrect and contradictory because it derives from the verb meaning 'to stand', whereas the chest-type to which it refers predominantly is laid down, and another subtype of pillars and crosses is the one predominantly upright; this upright or standing subtype does not amount to even 5% of the overall number of stećci.
+In the original stećci inscriptions they are most often called as kami 'stone' (regardless of the form), thus some scholars proposed the term kamik (pl. kamici) for all forms of headstones, whereas stećak would mean only the upright subtype.
+The term kamik is closer to the original meaning and sometimes used instead of stećak in professional literature.